Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

     // if there are any remaining messages in the .NET queue, the while loop repeats }

+// create a receiver that we can use to receive the messages ServiceBusReceiver receiver = client.CreateReceiver(queueName);

+// the received message is a different type as it contains some service set properties
+// a batch of messages (maximum of 2 in this case) are received IReadOnlyList<ServiceBusReceivedMessage> receivedMessages = await receiver.ReceiveMessagesAsync(maxMessages: 2);

+// go through each of the messages received foreach (ServiceBusReceivedMessage receivedMessage in receivedMessages) {
+    // get the message body as a string string body = receivedMessage.Body.ToString();
+}
 ```

 The second way uses the `SendMessagesAsync` overload that accepts an IEnumerable of `ServiceBusMessage`.
 With this method, we will attempt to fit all of the supplied messages in a single message batch that we will send to the service.
 If the messages are too large to fit in a single batch, the operation will throw an exception.